What is a low-residency program?

-The ten-day residencies take place away from home and mark the beginning of a semester.
-The brief-residency model offers immersion in a diverse community of writers.
-Students have the opportunity to connect with writers from all over the country, to exchange ideas, to receive feedback on manuscripts, and to broaden aesthetic views.
-The ten-day residencies take place in Louisville in the spring and fall and in an international location in the summer.
+Low-residency programs begin with a residency away from home.
+Our ten-day residencies take place on the Louisville campus or in an international location and mark the beginning of a semester.
+The low-residency model offers immersion in a diverse community of writers for a brief time.
+Students have the opportunity to connect with writers from all over the country to exchange ideas, to receive feedback on manuscripts, and to broaden aesthetic views.

 During the residency, students and faculty attend workshops, lectures, conferences, panel discussions, and readings.
 Workshops typically fill half the day.
 The other half is taken up with lectures; panel discussions; faculty, student, or guest readings; or other curriculum-related events.
 Students are expected to attend morning, afternoon, and evening sessions.
 The workshops are small, no more than twelve students directed by two faculty members or about six students with one faculty member.
 Most Workshops focus on a particular genre; occasionally a cross-genre Workshop includes student work from two areas of concentration.
 At the residency students have the opportunity to experiment in other modes of writing to gain an even broader appreciation of the uses of language and forms.